 Upload explanation document

 After completing the rally a competitor can receive a link tot a personalized explanation document.
-This is a PDF document.
-The document has the following sections:

 On the Classes tab you can define the different Classes in which Participants can enter the rally.